e-delaney/e-delaney.github.io/_pages/research.md

   Mark T. Keane, Eoin M. Kenny, Eoin Delaney and Derek Greene

 ### Activities
+* I have recieved a scholarship from AIES to present my research at the AIES student track.

+* I have received a scholarship for attending the ICCBR-22 doctoral consortium.

 * I have been invited to be a program committee member for the [Explainable Agency in Artificial Intelligence Workshop](https://sites.google.com/view/eaai2022/topic?authuser=0)  at AAAI-22.